 Crate Train Your Puppy In 5 Easy Steps

-Throughout my life I’ve had the chance to potty train several dogs and puppies using various methods and have found the easiest way to potty train a dog or puppy is through crate training.
+Throughout my life I’ve learned how to potty train a puppy using various methods and have found the easiest way to potty train a dog or puppy is through crate training.
 As a Guide Dogs of America puppy raiser we are required to crate train our puppies.
 Lucky for me I successfully crated trained Linus 2 years before I received Stetson from Guide Dogs of America.

 Many people have advised me that every dog is different when it comes to crate training.
 Some dogs will take to the crate very easily while others are a struggle.
 Unfortunately for me both Linus and Stetson were a struggle when it came to crate training.
 Just remember be consistent and persistent.